Coyenn/truffle/README.md

 # Truffle

-A Rust CLI tool for managing assets and generating image highlights.
+A Rust CLI tool for managing assets and generating image highlight.

 ## Installation